c-sanders/BoostAndQtThreads/README.md

 At the point in time the `configure` script in invoked, the directory which `qmake` resides in, must be present within the `PATH` environment variable.
 If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable from how it is set within their shell environment, then they should pass an altered version of it in the command which is used to execute the `configure` script.
-This altered version should contain the directory which the Qt moc command line utility resides in.
+This altered version should contain the directory which the `qmake` utility resides in.
 An example command, showing how to invoke the `configure` script, is shown below.
 It should be noted this command assumes that the directory which the Qt moc command line utility resides in, isn't already listed within the user's `PATH` environment variable.